lukegronert/taiwan-access-labs-exercise/README.md

 ## Requirements met

-I was tasked with created a website which shows GitHub users in a list.
+My task was to create a website which shows GitHub users in a list.

 I used React hooks to design my components and Redux to manage my state.
 I chose to design the UI with Material UI for React in order to focus more on component design and data flow as instructed.